 We are currently seeking highly motivated, responsible, and dependable undergraduate students to join our research team.
 Undergraduate RAs will have the opportunity to work on the Assessing Safer Attorney Practices (ASAP) Project.
 This new project involves assessing the efficacy of a training program designed to promote IPV-informed decision-making among family law attorneys.
 We are collecting both survey and in-depth interview data.
 Undergraduate RAs may be involved in a variety of activities, including: gathering information on family law practices across the U.S., reviewing literature, recruiting participants, transcribing and coding data, organizing and managing data, analyzing data, and attending regular team meetings.

 RAs will gain valuable research skills and experience working in a collaborative team environment.
 Commitment to the RA position for more than one semester is strongly preferred.
 Students who remain on the project for at least two semesters may have the opportunity to prepare posters/presentations.
 Students will register for HDFS 294 for 1-2 credit hours (3 hours of work per week for each credit hour).
 For James Scholar honors students, opportunities are available to fulfill the independent research project and presentation requirement.
-To apply, send a resume and brief statement describing your interests to Dr. Jennifer Hardesty and/or Dr. Brian Ogolsky.
-(Summer 2022, Fall 2022, Spring 2023)
+To apply, send a resume and brief statement describing your interests to Dr. Jennifer Hardesty and/or Dr. Brian Ogolsky. (available on a rolling basis)

 Plurisexual Identity Development from an Intersectional Perspective